 But looks aren’t everything…

-With this guy because “he Beardie”, as he is sometimes called is also a fun, energetic, (sometimes) noisy and very affectionate dog that is perfect for just about any family.
-And yes, it’s true that, he is a bit silly sometimes….
+With this guy because “the Beardie,” as he is sometimes called, is also a fun, energetic, (sometimes) noisy, and very affectionate dog that is perfect for just about any family.
+And yes, he is indeed a bit silly sometimes….

-“But that’s a part of his or her appeal as well!”
+“But that’s also part of his or her appeal!”

-Be careful and don’t be fooled by his shaggy hair and cuteness.
-The Bearded Collie is a fast, athletic and incredibly smart dog that was built to withstand the rough and tough Scottish terrain as he was tasked to protect and corral sheep for his owner.
+However, be careful and don’t be fooled by his shaggy hair and cuteness.
+The Bearded Collie is a fast, athletic, and brilliant dog built to withstand the rough and rugged Scottish terrain as he was tasked to protect and corral sheep for his owner.

 All of this combined with…